email: roadarch@outlook.com

 The Masonic Lodge in Bailey has an unusual and well-maintained neon sign. [map]

-The Warrior Motel sign was originally animated.
-The Indian's tomahawk was sequentially lit in three phases. [map]
+The Warrior Motel was built around 1960.
+This sign was probably from then and was originally animated.
+The Indian's tomahawk was sequentially lit in three phases.
+In 2024, the sign was sold to a sign seller.

 Brevard: